ManiMozaffar/awesome-resumes/docs/index.md

 ## Next Steps

-1. **Understand the definiation**: Understand the definitions and words used in the entire guidelines.
+1. **Understand the definition**: Understand the definitions and words used in the entire guidelines.
 2. **Learn about structure**: Learn about the structure of the resume and how to organize your content.
 There is a separate guide for this.
-3. **Learn about each section invidually in deep**: Learn about each section in detail and how to write them.
+3. **Learn about each section individually in deep**: Learn about each section in detail and how to write them.
 There is a separate guide for each section.
 4. **Understand strategies**: Understand the strategies to make your resume stand out.
 5. **Start crafting your resume**: Pick up a template and start crafting your resume.